 The application process includes open-ended essay questions about why the applicant wants to join UHP, overcoming challenges or barriers, how the applicant contributes to and is involved with the UC Davis campus community, and what students would like to accomplish by the end of their academic careers.
 The application also requires one recommendation from a UC Davis faculty or staff member -- Assistant, Associate, or (Full) Professor; Lecturer; Teaching Assistant or Graduate Student Instructor; graduate student lab or research supervisor; or UC Davis professional (career) staff member.

 During the application period, UHP hosts information sessions.
-The times and locations will be included in the email invitation and are listed on this page when they have been scheduled.
+The times and locations will be included in the email invitation along with the Zoom link to register in advance.
 UHP does not provide admissions opportunities to current second-, third-, or fourth-year UC Davis students.

 Frequently Asked Questions about the OCA process

 - I didn't receive the invitation email.
 How do I get access to the application?

 - All students who are eligible to apply to UHP through the OCA program have been sent an invitation email to their UC Davis email address.
 There is no publicly accessible application.

 - I got a 4.0 - why didn't I a receive an invitation?

 - Congratulations on achieving a 4.0 in Fall quarter!
 However, more criteria than just GPA are used in determining eligibility.
 We instead encourage you to get involved in small classes and connect with faculty through taking a First-Year Seminar, explore undergraduate research and pursue creative works with the Undergraduate Research Center, and check in with your major advisor about other Honors opportunities that exist within your field of study.

 - I was invited but want to learn more.
 How can I get more information about the application process?